 Spoilers ahead for anyone not caught up on The CW’s Black Lightning.
+Updated as of the most recent WTF episode.

 Before the Philadelphia Eagles won the Super Bowl, and not counting the fictional sports hero Rocky Balboa, Jill Scott was about as close as you could come to royalty in the City of Brotherly Love.
 The singer-songwriter/poet/actor/model/blue-collar hero is the definition of a multi-hyphenate, so imagine my surprise and delight to see her star on The CW’s Black Lightning as an imposing yet soft-spoken villain at, or very near, the top of the food chain.